U.S.S. KIDD unveils new exhibit to commemorate kamikaze attack 80 years ago

 “I think it is important to remember because this reflects a tiny piece of America; everyone from all walks of life was on that ship.
 So, I think it is very important to make sure we keep their memory alive through their sacrifice, as it wasn't in vain,” said Elijah Otto, the curator at the U.S.S.
 Kidd.

 Eighty years ago, a Japanese kamikaze slammed into the U.S.S.
-Kidd, killing dozens of soldiers aboard the destroyer.
+Kidd, killing dozens of sailors aboard the destroyer.

 “We're here to help prolong the memory of the 38 men who died on April 11, 1945, during the Okinawa campaign in World War Two.
 I just think it's important that we ensure their lives aren't forgotten,” Otto said.